Red Dead Redemption: Plot

-In Blackwater, Ross and Fordham enlist John's help in tracking down Dutch van der Linde (Benjamin Byron Davis), his former gang's leader and John's former mentor.
+In Blackwater, Ross and Fordham coerce John into helping them track down Dutch van der Linde (Benjamin Byron Davis), his former gang's leader and John's former mentor.
 Dutch has recently formed a gang with disaffected Native Americans, with whom he shares a hatred for the government and modernization.
 Aided by Ross's associates, John finds Dutch's stronghold in the mountains.
-After helping Ross and Fordham thwart Dutch's robbery of the Blackwater Bank, John partakes in the U.S. Army's assault on Dutch's stronghold.
-Chased to a cliff, Dutch concedes defeat and warns John that the Bureau will not give him peace, before committing suicide.
-Afterward, Ross honors their agreement and allows John to be reunited with his family.
+After helping Ross and Fordham thwart Dutch's robbery of the Blackwater Bank, John partakes in the U.S. Army's assault on the stronghold.
+Chased to a cliff, Dutch concedes defeat, warns John that the government will not give him peace, and dies by suicide.
+Afterward, Ross honors their agreement and releases John’s family.

-Returning to his ranch, John reunites with his wife Abigail (Sophia Marzocchi), son Jack (Josh Blaylock) and former gang member Uncle (Spider Madison) to attempt an honest life again.
+Returning to his ranch, John reunites with his wife Abigail (Sophia Marzocchi), son Jack (Josh Blaylock) and former gang member and close friend Uncle (Spider Madison) to attempt an honest life again.
 However, this peace is short-lived as Ross betrays John and leads a U.S. Army unit in an attack on his ranch.
 John tries to fend them off, but the attacking force is too large, and Uncle is killed.
-John helps his family escape and stays to face the attackers, who shoot him to death and leave.
-In 1914, Jack buries Abigail next to John after she dies, before tracking down a newly-retired Ross to confront him about John's death.
-Jack kills Ross in a duel.
+John helps his family escape and stays to face the attackers, who kill him and leave.
+Upon hearing the gunshots, Abigail and Jack return to the ranch, mourn John, and bury him.
+In 1914, Jack buries Abigail next to John after she dies, before tracking down a now-retired Ross to confront him about John's death.
+Jack kills Ross in a duel and walks away.